m-usaid99/Network-Latency-Monitor/README.md

 # Ping Plotting Script

 This project provides a way to monitor the ping of your WiFi network over a specified period and visualize the results.
-The script pings a specified IP address at regular intervals, saves the results to a text file, and generates plots to visualize the data.
+The script pings a list of specified IP addresses at regular intervals, saves the results to text files, and generates plots to visualize the data.

 ## Prerequisites

 - Bash (to run the shell script)
 - Python 3.x
   - `matplotlib` and `pandas`
   - `seaborn`
   - `argparse`
   - `yaml`

 You can install the required python libraries using pip:

     pip install matplotlib pandas argparse seaborn pyyaml

 or

     pip3 install matplotlib pandas argparse seaborn pyyaml